-Remove the Damaged Plaster
+#1- Remove the Damaged Plaster

-Use a putty knife to lift off the flaking surface.
-If the damage goes deeper, apply firm pressure with the blade to dig out all the soft, crumbling material.
+Use a putty knife to lift off flaking surfaces.
+If the damage goes deeper, apply firm pressure with the blade to dig out all the soft material.
 Go around the edges of the damaged area, digging with the knife until you reach hard, undamaged plaster.

-Remove the Dust and Prime
+#2- Remove the Dust and Prime

-Stir the primer, or shake the can vigorously to be sure the coating is mixed well.
-Coat all affected surfaces including the remaining plaster coats and surrounding wall paint.
-Let the primer dry and do a second coat.
-Let the second coat dry completely before beginning repairs.
+Stir the primer, or shake the can vigorously to be sure it's completely mixed.
+Coat all affected surfaces and the surrounding wall paint.
+Let it dry completely before beginning repairs.

-Repairing the Plaster
+#3- Repairing the Plaster

-Scrape and Sand
+#4- Scrape and Sand

-Apply a Second Coat
+#5- Apply a Second Coat

-Immediately skim off the excess mud stroking perpendicular to the first coat.
+Immediately skim off the excess mud using parallel strokes again, but this time go in a perpendicular direction to the first coat.
 If you used horizontal strokes the first time, use vertical strokes this time.
 Ignore any ridges left by the knife blade but keep the mud as thin as possible on the surrounding wall surface to minimize sanding when you're done.

 When the second coat has set, scrape, sand and wipe off the dust as before.
 Apply as many additional coat as needed to fill in all the damaged plaster.
 As you work, don't let the mud on the surrounding wall build up to help in blending the finishes together.
 Don't let high points develop in the overall surface to keep it consistent with the surrounding level.
 Reverse direction with each new coat to help in keeping the repair level.